korewireless/Microvisor-Demo-Http/README.md

 # Microvisor HTTP Demo 3.1.0

+**Note** Twilio IoT is now part of KORE Wireless.
+This repo will shortly be moved to a new home under KORE Wireless.

 This repo provides a basic demonstration of a user application capable of working with Microvisor’s HTTP communications system calls.
 It has no hardware dependencies beyond the Twilio Microvisor Nucleo Development Board.

 It is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.